 The requirement can be fulfilled by one of of the following options (to be verified): ☐ 1.
 Product only sold on ma arkets with WEEE legislation or similar ☐ 2.
-World-wide product tak e back ☐ 3.
-One additional market late back is offered acking WEEE legislation where product Name of market The brand owner shall also submit a sho the take back system or reference to the r affiliate taking care of the take-back syste We hereby guarantee that the above mane date is fulfilled.
+World-wide product take back ☐ 3.
+Take back is offered on one additional market where the product is sold and lacks WEEE legislation Name of market The brand owner shall also submit a sho of the take back system or reference to the affiliate taking care of the take-back system. - · · We hereby guarantee that the above man date is fulfilled.
 Product brand name Model name(s) or "All products" Signature Name and title in block capitals Date (Declaration valid 1 year from date) Brand Owner Company